poppopjmp/spiderfoot/README.md

 ### DOCUMENTATION

-Read more at the [project website](https://www.spiderfoot.net/r.php?u=aHR0cHM6Ly93d3cuc3BpZGVyZm9vdC5uZXQv&s=os_gh), including more complete documentation, blog posts with tutorials/guides, plus information about [SpiderFoot HX](https://www.spiderfoot.net/r.php?u=aHR0cHM6Ly93d3cuc3BpZGVyZm9vdC5uZXQvaHgvCg==&s=os_gh).
+Read more at the [project website](https://github.com/poppopjmp/spiderfoot/wiki), including more complete documentation, blog posts with tutorials/guides.

-Latest updates announced on [Twitter](https://twitter.com/spiderfoot).

 ### ACTIVE MAINTENANCE STATUS